aurelia/aurelia/docs/user-docs/plugins/dialog/README.md

 ... todo

 ### Animation
-The lifecycles `attaching` and `detaching` can be used to animate a dialog, as in those lifecycle, if a promise is returned, it will be awaited during the activation/deactivation phases.
+The lifecycles `attaching` and `detaching` can be used to animate a dialog, as in those lifecycles, if a promise is returned, it will be awaited during the activation/deactivation phases.

-An example of animating a dialog on attaching:
+An example of animating a dialog on attaching and detaching, with the animation duration of 200 milliseconds:
 ```typescript

 @inject(Element)